a-t-h-i/Football-Stats/README.md

 <p>Football stats is a tool that allows you to compare the performance of two football teams.
 This is achieved by reading stats of top European leagues from a CSV file.
 The tool then calculates and displays the statistics of the selected teams in a user friendly way.
-I try to update the stats daily by automatically downloading the latest stats from a deignated Dropbox folder.
+I try to update the stats daily by automatically downloading the latest stats from a designated Dropbox folder.
 </p>

 First clone the project by running: `git clone git@github.com:a-t-h-i/Football-Stats.git`